openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-The evaluation of a lambda expression is distinct from the execution of that lambda body.
+The evaluation of a lambda expression is distinct from the execution of the lambda body.

-If completing normally at runtime, then the evaluation of a lambda expression produces a reference to an object.
+If completing normally at runtime, the evaluation of a lambda expression produces a reference to an object.
 In that case, it is similar to the evaluation of a class instance creation expression.